BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming: Comparison Algorithms

+We report the average normalized QoE, playback delay, rebuffering ratio, and average playing bitrate of 100 trials of \algName and comparison algorithms using each head position probability distribution profile in Figures~\ref{fig:prob_QoE_bitrate} (average normalized QoE and playing bitrate), and \ref{fig:prob_rebuff_d2r} (average rebuffering ratio and playback delay).
+Figure~\ref{fig:prob_QoE_bitrate} shows that \algName achieves slightly higher QoE when the prediction of \AF is concentrated on fewer number of tiles.
+A notable observation demonstrates that \algName kept the QoE at a high value for every probability profile, while the achieved playing bitrate is promising, and kept rebuffering ratio close to the lowest among all algorithms. \TOMM{Finally, Figure~\ref{fig:prob_wasted} presents the reduction in wasted bandwidth relative to \PDash for \algName and other comparison algorithms, based on 100 trials across 12 different head position probability distributions.
+The reduction in wasted bandwidth achieved by \algName ranged from $1.2\%$ to $49.9\%$, depending on the accuracy of \AF prediction across these head position probability profiles.}

-\textbf{Key takeway.} The playing bitrate of \algName and most comparison algorithms improves when the head position prediction is concentrated on fewer number of tiles.
-Meanwhile, \algName could improve the playing bitrate more than other comparison algorithms.
+\textbf{Key takeway.} The playing bitrate of \algName and most comparison algorithms improves when the head position prediction is concentrated on fewer tiles.
+Meanwhile, \algName improves the playing bitrate more than other comparison algorithms as the head position values concentrate on fewer tiles.